 Five videotape presentations are included on the enclosed videotape.

-- A seven-minute videotape, Finding Gold: Hiring the Best and the Brightest, describes how employers can benefit from including students with disabilities in their internship and cooperative education programs.
+- A seven-minute video, Finding Gold: Hiring the Best and the Brightest, describes how employers can benefit from including students with disabilities in their internship and cooperative education programs.

-- An eleven-minute videotape, Equal Access: Computer Labs, shows how computer labs can be designed in such a way to be accessible to people with disabilities.
+- An eleven-minute video, Equal Access: Computer Labs, shows how computer labs can be designed in such a way to be accessible to people with disabilities.

-- A fourteen-minute videotape presentation, Working Together: People with Disabilities and Computer Technology, introduces individuals with disabilities who demonstrate adaptive technology and computer applications for people with mobility impairments, low vision, blindness, hearing and/or speech impairments, health impairments, and learning disabilities.
+- A fourteen-minute video, Working Together: People with Disabilities and Computer Technology, introduces individuals with disabilities who demonstrate adaptive technology and computer applications for people with mobility impairments, low vision, blindness, hearing and/or speech impairments, health impairments, and learning disabilities.

 Black and white templates of the following handouts can be copied and distributed to staff and faculty in your institution, students with disabilities, and employers participating in your programs.
 They can also be used for delivering presentations at conferences and regional consortia meetings.
 The handout templates can be found in the back pocket of this notebook.